GluuFederation/tutorials/cederling/react/react-cedarling-integration.md

 }
 ```

 Use `ProtectedSection` to protect any elements.
 Your ID Token should have `role` claim. it can be one value like `role: admin` or array like `role: ["admin", "manager"]`, both are valid.
+Check [Cedarling entities document](https://github.com/JanssenProject/jans/blob/main/docs/cedarling/cedarling-entities.md#role-entity) for more details about role entity creation and usage.

 ```js
 <ProtectedSection